rust-lang/book/nostarch/chapter20.md

 # Advanced Features

 By now, you’ve learned the most commonly used parts of the Rust programming language.
-Before we do one more project in Chapter 21, we’ll look at a few aspects of the language you might run into every once in a while, but may not use every day.
+Before we do one more project, in Chapter 21, we’ll look at a few aspects of the language you might run into every once in a while, but may not use every day.
 You can use this chapter as a reference for when you encounter any unknowns.
 The features covered here are useful in very specific situations.